 Eyal and Mark are enjoying their hiking trip along the rice terrace!

-The bird view from the top down is amazing and uncanny, While climbing up to the mountaintop, visitors can experience the rural lifestyle of local villages which are mainly dwelled by Yao and Zhuang minorities.
+The bird view from the top down is amazing and uncanny.
+Visitors can experience the rural lifestyle of local villages which are mainly dwelled by Yao and Zhuang minorities.

 At the entrances of the village, local women gather to offer to carry your backpack or daypack in bamboo baskets attached to their back for ¥20-25 (fee varies with the weight of your bag).
 There are, surprisingly enough, senior local women whose English is advanced enough to act as your tour guide.
-They may likely approach you once inside the village or whilst walking along the paths, or your can enquire at the entrance.
-It is feasible to ask for a map at the entrances to the villages (they are not automatically given), to orient yourself with the area, and to get some background details.
-The area is well signposted, with maps at regular intervals as well.
-It is usually clear which way you need to walk.
+They may likely approach you once inside the village or whilst walking along the paths, or your can ask at the entrance.
+It is possible to ask for a map at the entrances to the villages (they are not given freely), to get used to the area, and to get some background details.
+There are signs everywhere with maps at regular intervals as well.
+It’s quite easy to orientate yourself.

 Sanne, Valerie, and Patricia were very excited to be here for their first time in rice terrace.

 A short hike through Ping’An to the summit takes about 2 hours to complete, depending on fitness.
 JinKeng is slightly larger so may take more time.
-It is possible to hike between Ping’An and Jinkeng in about 3 hours, inquire about guides once at either of the villages.
-Longer hikes spanning more than one day are possible and will allow you to access more beautiful and less touristy areas of the mountain.
+It is possible to hike between Ping’An and Jinkeng in about 3 hours.
+You can ask for guides once you enter either of the villages.
+Longer hikes that last for more than a day are possible.
+You can discover more beautiful and less touristy areas of the mountain.

-Congratulation on the successful Saturday activity, join Omeida Chinese Academy, and start our adventure now!
+Congratulations on the successful Saturday activity!
+Join Omeida Chinese Academy, and start your adventure now!

 Free assessment test